jrao/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

   increments this number.
 - `build.date`: This is the time of the latest build of your plugin.
 - `spring.configs`: This is a comma-delimited list of Spring configurations.
-If you'd like to alter this list or the any of the values in `service.properties`, don't edit `service.properties` directly.
+If you'd like to alter this list or any of the values in `service.properties`, don't edit `service.properties` directly.
 Instead, create a `service-ext.properties`.
 The values for the properties that you define there will override the ones in `service.properties`.